 How to kip

-Once you’ve got strict toes to bar, you’re ready to learn the kip.
+Once you’ve got strict toes to bar, the next step of the progression is the kip.
 The first step to kipping is to learn the arch and hollow body positions.
 Arch and hollow are covered in detail in this post!
 (They are also sometimes referred to as your banana and superman positions, because of the shapes you are making with your body.)

 From there, think about sticking your chest and head out towards the wall in front of you as far as you can, and pulling your feet back behind you while keeping your legs straight.
 This is your arch position.
 Here’s what those look like when done correctly:

-Once you’ve mastered your kip swing, start pulling your knees to your chest in the hollow position.
+Once you have a strong kip, start pulling your knees to your chest in the hollow position.
 The more you push DOWN on the bar, the higher you will go!
-Keep your abs strong and core tight.
+Keep your abdominal muscles strong and core tight.

 Below is a video that will show you the following progression:

-Strict toes to bar, kip swings, knees to elbow, kipping toes to bar.
+Strict toes to bar, kip swing, knees to elbow, kipping toes to bar.

 This is the order you should learn these movements in and begin to piece them together!